n30dyn4m1c/n30dyn4m1c/README.md

 Software developer based in Papua New Guinea.
 Focus areas include internal university systems, data tools, and automated trading (MQL5).
-Development is selective, purposeful, and often private.

 Currently maintaining and extending personal utilities in education and local applications.
-Also experimenting with expert advisors and strategies for algorithmic trading.
+Also experimenting with MetaTrader 5 EAs and strategies for algorithmic trading.